Muthubioinfo/population-genetics/README.md

 # Population-genetics
-This repo contains tutorials on important concepts in population genetics such as Random genetic drift, Inbreeding coefficient (see ```Inbreeding.py```), Coalescence (Backward simulation, see ```coalescent-simulation.md```) , and Forward simulation using Wright-Fisher model based on ancestral recombination graph (see ```Forward-simulation-ARG.md```).
+This repo contains brief tutorial of the important concepts in population genetics such as Random genetic drift, Inbreeding coefficient (see ```Inbreeding.py```), Coalescence (Backward simulation, see ```coalescent-simulation.md```) , and Forward simulation using Wright-Fisher model based on ancestral recombination graph (see ```Forward-simulation-ARG.md```).
 I provide R and Python scripts to showcase these concepts and aim to improve this repo furthermore.

 ## Random genetic drift
 For simulating under random genetic drift, I constructed a R package called 'genedriftsim'.
 Here, I study two cases of random genetic drift -